hamishivi/hamishivi.github.io/_posts/2020-03-03-brew-cleanup.md

 title: A Quick Tip for brew cleanup
 ---

 This is just a quick tip for anyone with errors happening whenever they run ```brew cleanup``` - based off [this thread on Github](https://github.com/Homebrew/legacy-homebrew/issues/44945).
-As a disclaimer, this isn't a global fix for all errors with ```brew cleanup``` - I wrote this on March 3rd 2020, so it may become outdated at some point too.
+As a disclaimer, this isn't a global fix for all errors with ```brew cleanup```.
+I wrote this on March 3rd 2020, so if you're reading far in the future, this might not be all that useful either (sorry!).
 However, I hope it is of use to someone!

 If your error looks like this:
 ```